ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 where xx is the identifier of the partition in which VIRTEL is running.

+.. raw:: latex

+    \newpage

 . index::
    pair: Installing under z/VSE;Applying Maintenace

 Applying Virtel Maintenance
 ---------------------------

-VWA Maintenace
+VWA Maintenance
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 Under certain circumstances it may be necessary to apply maintenance in the form of User Interface Updates.
 These may be distributed either by e-mail, or available on Syspertec FTP Server.
-An update is available as a ZIP file containing the cumulative days update the version.
+An update is available as a ZIP file containing the cumulative days update for a version.
 The file is represented in the form VirtelxxxUpdtnnnnn.zip where xxx is the version of Virtel to which it relates and nnnn the reference of the update itself.
 Once unzipped, the file content is in the form of a tree where each folder contains one or more files grouped by category, the root contains a file named updtnnnn.txt which summarized the history of changes and any special instructions to operate.
 Generally, the file still contains a sub directory named " W2H " whose content must be reloaded into the W2H-DIR using one of the methods described in section "Web Enitity Management" in the "Virtel Administration Guide".

 Mainframe PTFs
 ^^^^^^^^^^^^^^